Second Apology of Justin Martyr

-The Second Apology is supposed to have been written as a supplement to the First Apology of Justin Martyr, on account of certain proceedings which had in the meantime taken place in Rome before Lollius Urbicus as prefect of the city, which must have been between 150 and 157.
+The Second Apology is an extant work of the early Christian apologist and philosopher Justin Martyr.
+It is supposed to have been written as a supplement to his First Apology, on account of certain proceedings which had in the meantime taken place in Rome before Lollius Urbicus as prefect of the city, which must have been between 150 and 157.
 The Apology is addressed to the Roman Senate.
+It survived in a single Greek manuscript of the year 1364, together with the First Apology and the Dialogue with Trypho.

 Purpose of the writing

 The Second Apology was meant to expose the real reasons behind the recent persecutions of Christians under Urbicus.
 It also tried to expose the utter irrationality of allegations and propaganda spread against the Christians.

 Persecution of Christians under Urbicus

 Justin recounts the story of a certain woman who on hearing the teachings of Jesus and having become a Christian refused to comply with the immoral practices of her husband.
 Because the disagreements were severe she desired to be divorced, but not being encouraged to do so, she continued in that relationship until one day when it became ethically unlivable, and she gave him a bill of divorce.
 The husband retaliated by bringing accusations against her before the Emperor.
 But when he couldn't do anything against her, he turned against the Christian leaders whom Urbicus the prefect began to severely persecute.